kirill-gerasimenko/fsharp-wpf-mvc-series_wiki/Child-Windows.md

         let mvc = Mvc(childModel, view, controller)
         childModel.Value <- model.X

-        if mvc.Start()
+        if mvc.StartDialog()
         then
             model.X <- childModel.Value
     ...
 ```

-Depending on the result of `Mvc.Start` call the new state is either accepted or thrown away.
+Depending on the result of `Mvc.StartDialog` call the new state is either accepted or thrown away.

 The logic for second "H..." is intentionally a different.
 There is no state passed from parent.
 If user clicks "OK", then `TextBox` value gets overridden.